-Author has written 15 stories for Merlin, and Haven.
+Author has written 15 stories for Merlin, Haven, and Wizards vs. Aliens.

 My nickname is based on Mnemosyne who gave birth to the muses.
 Mostly, people call me Mnem and you're welcome to as well.